 What is the best car insurance company?

-There are a number of car insurance companies writing great policies in Baltimore, including Allstate, Geico, Erie, Nationwide and USAA.
-Since each person’s needs are different, finding the right choice for you means doing your homework and getting multiple quotes.
-A good place to start your search is with Bankrate’s Best Car Insurance Companies for 2021 list.
+There are a number of car insurance companies writing great policies in Baltimore.
+Because each person’s needs are different, finding the right choice for you will involve doing your homework and comparing multiple quotes.

 How much does car insurance in Baltimore cost?

-The average cost of car insurance Baltimore is $1,241 for minimum coverage and $2,772 for full coverage.
-Your own costs will probably differ, since there are many factors that go into determining your premium price, including the make and model of your car, your age, and your credit rating.
+The average cost of car insurance Baltimore has is $1,241 for minimum coverage and $2,772 for full coverage.
+Your own costs will probably differ because there are many factors that go into determining your premium price, including the make and model of your car, your credit score and your age and gender.

 How much car insurance do I need in Baltimore?